uhs-robert/oasis.nvim/README.md

   -- Contrast controls (WCAG: AA = 4.5, AAA = 7.0)
   contrast = {
     -- Note: Light themes obey the targets below.
-All dark themes target 7.0 by default with very few exceptions. min_ratio = 5.8,                    -- Clamp 4.5–7.0; target contrast for syntax/terminal colors.
-Increase for more contrast, decrease for more pop. force_aaa = false,                  -- When true, forces AAA (7.0) wherever possible; as a result some colors may appear muddy.
+All dark themes target 7.0 by default with only a couple of exceptions that dip to 6.5. min_ratio = 5.8,                    -- Clamp 4.5–7.0; target contrast for syntax/terminal colors.
+Increase for more contrast, decrease for more pop. force_aaa = false,                  -- When true, forces AAA (7.0) wherever possible; as a result some colors will appear muddy (bye bye non-primary colors).
   },

   palette_overrides = {},               -- Override colors in specific palettes